Fokke-/bartender.js/README.md

 - When bar is open, it's child elements are focusable, and the focus will be initially set on the bar element
 - Optionally trap focus to the open bar
 - After closing the bar the focus will return to the button which was used to open the bar
+- All transitions are disabled if user prefers reduced motion

 ## Browser support